MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/turn-off-telemetry.md

 This article provides information about how to turn off the telemetry settings in System Center - Service Management Automation (SMA).

 By default, SMA sends diagnostic and connectivity data to Microsoft.
-We use this data to provide and improve the quality, security and integrity of our products and services.
+Microsoft uses this data to provide and improve the quality, security, and integrity of Microsoft products and services.

 Administrators can turn off this feature at any point of time.